Marker Name

 | How to report | As part of the annual reporting, the reflections based on the guiding questions should be summarized in the narrative part, and finally lead to a self-assessment of the project's level of integration on the 5-point mainstreaming scale:

 The result needs to be reported within PMP.
-In addition, the GSE marker can also be used to reflect on the overall integration of Gedner and socail equity at the country program level.
-Applying the marker can be useful at all stages of the project cycle (especially in the design phase).
-It is recommended to apply the marker annually and include it in mid-term project reviews and planning processes.
+In addition, the GSE marker can also be used to reflect on the overall integration of Gender and Social Equity at the country program level.
+Applying the GSE marker can be useful at all stages of the project cycle (especially in the design and mid-term phase).
+Using the marker is not an ‘individual’ exercise.
+It is recommended to involve project team members (and partners whenever possible) and integrate it in PCM processes.
 Here is the marker and the levels of integration |

 | Annual Reporting Mandatory | Yes |